mateo9856/FlyyAirlines_MVC/README.md

 # FlyyAirlines_MVC

-MVC implementation of the FlyyAirlines application as a credit module at university.
+MVC implementation of the FlyyAirlines application as a pass module on college.

 ### Used technologies
 - ASP.NET CORE 5